grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 Note that there is one similarity to "passing inside a message" approach - in both, a recipient is passed inside a message.
 The difference is that this time, contrary to "pass inside a message" approach, the passed recipient is not immediately used (and then forgotten), but rather only remembered (registered) for later use.

-TODO
+I hope I can clear up the confusion with a quick example.

 #### Example

-I hope I can clear up the confusion with a quick example.
-Suppose we have a temperature sensor that can report its current and historically mean value for the current date to whoever registers with it.
-If no one registers, it still does its job, because it still has to be able to give a history-based mean value to whoever registers at whatever time, right?
+Suppose we have a temperature sensor that can report its current and historically mean value to whoever subscribes with it.
+If no one subscribes, the sensor still does its job, because it still has to collect the data for calculating a history-based mean value in case anyone subscribes later.

 We may solve the problem by introducing an observer registration mechanism in the sensor implementation.
 If no observer is registered, the values are not reported (in other words, a registered observer is not required for the object to function, but if there is one, it can take advantage of the reports).
-For this purpose, let's make our sensor depend on an interface called `TemperatureObserver` that could be implemented by various custom observers:
+For this purpose, let's make our sensor depend on an interface called `TemperatureObserver` that could be implemented by various concrete observer classes.
+The interface declaration looks like this:

 {lang="csharp"}
 ~~~